Cambridge’s first cohousing community

 - take a look at the Cohousing UK network website

-- take a look at the homes released for reservation on Rightmove
+- take a look at the homes available for purchase on Rightmove

 - contact us for more information, and most importantly meet us.
 Become part of something that will transform the way you live!

-- keep up to date with our development as it grows by visiting Facebook and Twitter for news, videos and photos.
+- keep up to date with our community as it grows by visiting Facebook and Twitter for news, videos and photos.

 Is this for you?